Hogsett promises veto of any mayoral pay raise

 The proposal would increase the mayor’s salary from $95,000 to $125,000.
 If approved, Hogsett says he plans to strike it down.

-His office issued this statement Tuesday.
+His office issued a statement Tuesday.

 When I first ran for the Office of the Mayor in 2015, I was well aware of the salary of the position.
 My consistent position remains that I will never accept a pay raise as Mayor.
 Contrary to recent reporting, I have always been, and remain, assiduously against any pay raise for myself.
 I want to make it abundantly clear: if a proposal for salary increases for other elected officials reaches my desk with a pay raise for the Office of the Mayor included in that proposal, I will veto it.